berkeley-scf/tutorial-unix-basics/index.md

 6) The `ls` command is itself an executable installed on the system.
 Where is it located?

-7) Where is *grep* installed on the system?
-What are some other programs/executables that are installed in the same directory?
+7) Where is `gzip` installed on the system?
+What are some other commands/executables that are installed in the same directory?